plentymarkets/docs-raw/plentyInterface/Order.md

 ## Services<a name="order_order_services"></a>
 ### OrderCreatedTypeService<a name="order_services_ordercreatedtypeservice"></a>

-(Un)Register event classes extending OrderCreated for custom order types.
+This class is used as an event listener as well as a service for registering events.
+The class allows to register event classes to extend the OrderCreated event for custom order types.

 #### Namespace